jliu-ut/jliu-ut.github.io/_pages/about.md

 Prior to joining the Ph.D. program, I earned my B.A. and M.A. degrees in accounting from Guanghua School of Management, Peking University in 2017 and 2019, respectively.

 In my spare time, I am an amateur photographer who enjoys hunting photos in cities.
-Besides, I also enjoy cooking, singing, fitness training, and spending time with my beautiful cat Suda.
+Besides, I also enjoy cooking, singing, exploring museums, fitness training, and spending time with my beautiful cat Suda.